-In addition to the individual consultations the Writing Center offers, there are several other resources available to you at West Point and online for help with your writing.
-Scan through the descriptions below in order to explore which ones best suit your needs.
+In addition to the individual consultations the Writing Center offers, there are myriad other resources available to you for help with your writing at West Point and online.
+Skim through the descriptions below in order to explore which ones best suit your needs.

 At West Point